 Cheesy Chicken Lasagna Stuffed Shells are no-boil, so it’s super easy to load them up with a lightened up cheesy spinach filling, pile them high with white meat rotisserie chicken, then smother them in marinara and even more cheese.
-Healthy-ish pasta bake for easy weeknight dinners.
+Easy pasta bake for busy weeknight dinners.

 As an Amazon Associate I earn from qualifying purchases.